impillar/AndroidReferences/LiteratureReview.md

 ## New vulnerabilities & Attacks
 + Fuzzing the Phone in Your Phone, Black Hat USA 2009
 + Privilege Escalation Attacks on Android, Information Security 2010
++ Application Collusion Attack on the Permission-based Security Model and its Implications for Modern Smartphone Systems, REPORT 2011
 + A Stealthy and Context-Aware Sound Trojan for Smartphones, NDSS 2011
 + New Privacy Issues in Mobile Telephony: Fix and Verification, CCS 2012
 + Upgrading Your Android, Elevating My Malware: Priviledge Escalation Through Mobile OS Updating, S&P 2014